federicomariamassari/federicomariamassari/README.md

 I'm a software developer with a keen interest in autonomous systems and robotics.

-- 🔭 I’m currently working on obstacle detection using radar technology.
+- 🔭 I’m currently working on fusing LiDAR and radar data using Unscented Kálmán Filter.
 - 🌱 I’m currently learning sensor fusion.
 - 👯 I’m looking to collaborate on 6502 assembly projects.